Solid-that-flows picture of glass-forming liquids

-The arguments of Sec. \ref{subsec:flow} suggest that the physics of an ultraviscous liquid is reminiscent to that of a crystal.
-Real-life solids are mostly crystalline with grain boundaries separating micrometer-sized or larger single crystals containing point defects.
-In thermal equilibrium a pure-substance solid is a single crystal with no line defects or grain boundaries, but a few point defects like vacancies and interstitials are always present at finite temperatures \cite{ash76}.
-Point defects can jump to neighboring positions by overcoming a barrier much larger than $k_BT$.
+\textbf{Solidity Length.} The above and \fig{fig:flow} suggests that the physics of an ultraviscous liquid is reminiscent to that of a solid.
+Real-life solids are mostly crystalline with grain boundaries separating small crystals containing point defects.
+In thermal equilibrium, however, the solid state of any pure substance is a single crystal with no line defects or grain boundaries, while a few point defects like vacancies and interstitials, i.e., missing or extra atoms, are present \cite{ash76}.
+Point defects can jump to neighboring positions by overcoming a barrier much larger than $k_BT$, just like flow events in ultraviscous liquids.

-In regard to ultraviscous liquids, we note that the effect of one flow event on its surroundings is not instantaneous, but propagates with a finite velocity.
-After a flow event, others will take place nearby that likewise send out spherical ``waves'' of minor particle adjustments.
+The effect of a flow event on its surroundings is not instantaneous due to the finite sound velocity.
+After a flow event, others take place nearby that likewise send out spherical ``waves'' of minor adjustments of the particle positions.
 Far from the original flow event, the adjustments originating from many other flow events interfere with and increasingly smear out the effect of the original flow event.
-We proceed to estimate the length scale below which this does \textit{not} happen, which defines the system's ``solidity length'' $\ls$.
+We proceed to estimate the length scale beyond which this significantly dampens the effects of a flow event, which defines the system's ``solidity length'' $\ls$.
+The system is solid-like on length scales smaller than $\ls$, but not on larger length scales.
+A related concept is the ``shear penetration depth'' quantifying how far an external shear disturbance penetrates into the liquid \cite{wei16a}.

-As long as no other flow event has taken place within the ``adjustment sphere'' of one flow event, solid-state type arguments can be applied by reference to the inherent states before and after the event.
-However, when many other flow events have taken place within the sphere, each sending out its own disturbance wave, the effects of the original flow event are washed out (\fig{fig:fe}).
-To estimate $\ls$ we assume that the average time between two flow events involving a given molecule is $\ta$.
+To estimate $\ls$ we make the crude approximation that the average time between two flow events involving a given molecule is $\ta$.
 If $a$ is the average intermolecular distance, a sphere of radius $\ls$ contains or order $N \cong (\ls/a)^3$ sites for potential flow events.
-Flow events are not independent and uncorrelated (\sect{subseq:coop}), but for simplicity we ignore this and estimate that the average time between two flow events within the sphere is $\ta/N$.
-The solidity length is determined by requiring this to be the time it takes a sound wave to travel $\ls$, which is $\ls/c$ where $c$ is the sound velocity \cite{dyr99}.
-This leads to
+Flow events are not independent and uncorrelated, but for simplicity we ignore this and estimate the average time between two flow events within the sphere to be $\ta/N$.
+The solidity length is determined by requiring that this equals the time it takes a sound wave to travel $\ls$, which is $\ls/c$ where $c$ is the sound velocity \cite{dyr99}, leading to